 “Introducing the Product Engagement Score” by Brian Crofts

-The product engagement score is a function of feature adoption, stickiness, and retention, and can be a valuable metric for measuring product performance and customer health.
+The product engagement score is a function of adoption, stickiness, and growth, and can be a valuable metric for measuring product performance and customer health.